neontribe/ARCVService/INSTALL.md

 ## VM Configuration
 9. If successful, enter the vm with **`vagrant ssh`**
 10. You should be in `home/vagrant` and that should contain a `code` directory that is mapped to your development directory (where you keep your repos) from local (see step 6, folders -> map)
- 11. copy the `.env.example` file contents to `.env` and edit the `.env`  to local settings
+11. Copy the `.env.example` file contents to `.env` and edit the `.env` to local settings

 Do the steps below:
 - `composer install`
 - `php artisan key:generate` - key is automatically added to the `.env` field
 - `php artisan migrate --seed`
 - `php artisan passport:install` to create keys and client
 - `chmod 600 ./storage/*.key` to set permissions correctly
 - Add the "password grant client" id and secret to your `.env`
 - [install nvm](https://github.com/nvm-sh/nvm#installing-and-updating) and then exit the vm (`exit` or `ctrl+D`) and re-enter it (`vagrant ssh` command) and navigate back to your ARCVService directory
 - `nvm install lts/carbon`
 - `nvm use`